LunCoSim/lunco-sim/README.md

-# lun-co-game

-Core repository of the Lun-Co game
+# LunCo – Lunar Colony sim

 ## What it is

-LunCo is a Lunar Colony simulation game inspired by Factorio, SimCity, Kerbal Space Program and many others games.
+LunCo – **Lunar Colony** *digital twin* inspired by Factorio, SimCity, Kerbal Space Program and others.

+It's a *game* and a *scientific tool*.

+1. Precise enough to plan real mission
+2. Training as space engineer
+3. Economics

 ![First screenshot](docs/assets/second_screenshot.jpg "First screenshot")